rileym/bootstrap/README.md

 With the above MLE procedure in hand we are able to produce point estimates of `mu`, `sigma`, and `C_pl` from our right-censored process output data.
 How then do we to produce confidence intervals for our point estimates?
 The answer: with the parametric bootstrap.

-Using the MLE estimates of `mu` and `sigma^2` produced in the previous step, we take a normal distribution with those parameters as a stand-in for the “true” (and unknown) underlying process output distribution.
-From this distribution we may now draw and right-censor `N` (some large number) *bootstrapped* sample sets of right censored data.
+* Using the MLE estimates of `mu` and `sigma^2` produced in the previous step, we take a normal distribution with those parameters as a stand-in for the “true” (and unknown) underlying process output distribution.
+* From this distribution we may now draw and right-censor `N` (some large number) *bootstrapped* sample sets of right censored data.
 For each of these generated sample sets, we can again estimate a `mu`, a `sigma`, and a `C_pl` using our MLE procedure.

 Then, by examining the spread of those `N` *bootstrapped* estimates with, say, a histogram, we get a qualitative sense of our estimating procedure’s sensitivity to the particular idiosyncrasies of the sample sets to which it is applied.
-In other words, we get a qualitative idea of the precision of out original point estimates.
+In other words, we get a qualitative idea of the precision of our original point estimates.

 ![atl text](https://github.com/rileym/bootstrap/blob/master/bootstrappedCPlestimates.jpg)

-To produce a concrete confidence interval of say, 95%, (computed for `mu`, `sigma`, or `C_pl`, but here let’s focus on `C_pl`) is the interval centered at the original MLE estimate (before bootstrapping) for `C_pl` with upper and lower bounds at a distance `l_95` from the center, where `l_95` is the 95th percentile absolute deviation of the bootstrapped estimates of `C_pl` to the original estimate of `C_pl`.
+To produce a quantitative measure of the accuracy of the point estimate, we compute a confidence interval of say, 95%, (computed for `mu`, `sigma`, or `C_pl`, but here let’s focus on `C_pl`) from the `N` bootstrapped estimate.
+The interval centered at the original MLE estimate (before bootstrapping) for `C_pl` with upper and lower bounds at a distance `l_95` from the center, where `l_95` is the 95th percentile absolute deviation of the bootstrapped estimates of `C_pl` to the original estimate of `C_pl`.